 Don't wait if you want to participate.
 The Paris Marathon is so popular it is fully booked long in advance.

-Paris Marathon 2018 was run April 8th 2018.
+The 2018 marathon was run April 8th 2018.
 Paul Lonyangata became the first men's runner in 28 years to claim back-to-back Paris marathon titles after he successfully defended his crown in the French capital on Sunday, winning in a time of two hours, six minutes and 25 seconds.
 Kenya retained the women's title on Sunday, too, as Betsy Saina raced to victory in two hours, 22 minutes and 56 seconds, just three seconds ahead of countrywoman and silver medalist, Ruth Chepngetich.

 Paul Lonyangata set a personal best of two hours, six minutes and 10 seconds as he finished ahead of one of the favourites, Stephen Chebogout, by 46 seconds in sunny conditions in the French capital.